The Digital Evolution Of The Gold Standard

 Can Gold and Silver Become Money Again in a Digital Economy?

-Critics maintain that gold-backed systems cannot compete with established fiat networks, particularly given the widespread acceptance of national currencies and the dominance of the US dollar in cross-border transactions.
+Critics of the Gold Standard 2.0 idea maintain that gold-backed systems cannot compete with established fiat networks, particularly given the widespread acceptance of national currencies and the dominance of the US dollar in cross-border transactions.

 Within the precious metals community, there is broad agreement in favour of returning to some version of a gold standard—essentially, anchoring money once again to gold rather than relying on fiat currencies.
 Yet this preference is often accompanied by a deep-seated distrust of anything digital, a caution shaped in large part by the Bitcoin phenomenon.
 One frequently encounters a nostalgic vision that seeks to revive payment systems from a century ago, when the original gold standard was in place, and apply them directly to today’s far more complex economy.